 Explanatory Notes:

-The interviewers will be conducted by students who originate in the respondents' ethno-class groups, but not necessarily in the local communities.
-Entering the field and creating the desired confidence and a "snowball" effect might take time, especially with marginalized communities.
-The interviews of the first year will comprise half of the required amount.
-Their preliminary analysis will enable (in the summer) to devise the survey's questionnaire in ways that are adjusted to the different three communities.
-Then the survey will be conducted using specific adjusted tools and interviewers by "Geocartographia" company (see attached proposal).
-In the next summer, after initial analysis of the survey, the mixed methods will turn around and now these findings will inform the semi-structured qualitative interviews.
-In the last year the rest of the qualitative work will be accomplished, and the findings will be integrated so as to produce conclusions.
+The interviewers will be conducted by students who originate in the participants’ ethno-class groups, but who do not necessarily live in the local communities.
+Entering the field and creating the desired confidence and a snowball effect might take time, especially with marginalized communities.
+Year 1’s interviews will comprise half of the required number of interviews.
+Their preliminary analysis in the summer will enable us to adjust the survey’s questionnaire to suit the three different communities.
+The survey will then be conducted using specific adjusted tools and interviewers from the Geocartographia company (see attached proposal).
+During the summer of Year 2, after initial analysis of the survey, the mixed methods will be switched, and the questionnaire findings will inform the semi-structured qualitative interviews.
+The remaining qualitative work will be carried out during Year 3, and the findings will be integrated so as to produce conclusions.

 Budget Details